Pinuten/Visma_Kodprov/README.md

 ## Task Description

-ApiClient: Used to retrieve objects from a REST API.
+ApiClient: Used to retrieve objects from a REST-API.
 PrettyPrinter: Used to format and print the fetched objects.

 ## Implementation